 - 2.1.1.
 Each UCF-owned or -leased facility is subject to the UCF Evacuation Policy.
-Each Department Administrator and appropriate Building Coordinator is responsible for developing, implementing, and updating building-specific departmental Emergency Evacuation Plans, in conjunction with the Emergency Manager and the Fire Safety Team. - 2.1.2.
-When a fire is discovered; smoke condition occurs; or a fire alarm is heard; all building occupants will proceed to the nearest exit or follow the direction of emergency responders.
+Each Department Administrator and appropriate Building Liaison is responsible for developing, implementing, and updating building-specific departmental Emergency Evacuation Plans, in conjunction with the Emergency Manager and the Fire Safety Team. - 2.1.2.
+When a fire is observed; smoke condition occurs; or a fire alarm is heard, or someone that may be unable to hear, but can visually observe strobe lights, all building occupants will proceed to the nearest exit or follow the direction of emergency responders.
 The fire alarm should be activated en route to the exit, if not already activated.
 Total building evacuation is required when fire, smoke, or an alarm is detected. - 2.1.3.
 Personal items within easy reach, such as car keys and purses, should be gathered as individuals exit the facility.
 Certain departments may have additional minor duties that are preferred to be executed, where good judgment and safety allow, in the course of evacuation.
 These could include locking file cabinets on the way out of an office; shutting down experimental equipment while exiting a lab; or turning off gas appliances.
 Staff should never be advised to go to alternate floors or to reenter rooms when they are already near an exit. - 2.1.4.
-After exiting the building, work groups, classes, and occupants should make every effort to convene at a predetermined, designated meeting place for accountability.
-Designated meeting places should be a minimum of 400' away from the facility.
+After exiting the building, work groups, classes, and occupants should make every effort to convene at one of the designated muster points around the perimeter of the building for accountability.
+Designated meeting places should be a minimum of 200' away from the facility.
 Primary and alternate locations are to be chosen to allow for meeting upwind of any facility where hazardous vapors may be released. - 2.1.5.
 An individual should be designated for each work group and department to account for all individuals in his or her area.
-This could be an instructor for a class, a supervisor for a department, or a lab manager for a workgroup.
+This could be an instructor for a class, a supervisor for a department, or a lab manager for a work group.
 Upon exiting, evacuees should contact the individuals identified in their departmental plan. - 2.1.6.
-Staff and responders should be notified of any experimental, automatic, or crucial processes which could be adversely affected if left unattended, or subjected to an abrupt loss of power.
+Staff and responders should be notified of any experimental, automatic, or crucial processes which could be adversely affected if left unattended or subject to an abrupt loss of power.
 Special contingency plans will need to be developed by the department to address these concerns.
 This would include procedures for safely restarting equipment after the building is reoccupied.
 The Departmental Evacuation Plan should include a note for general awareness. - 2.1.7.
-Employees are encouraged to familiarize themselves with all aspects of their work environments, including the locations of fire extinguishers, primary and alternate exit paths, and emergency notification devices, such as fire alarms and pull stations.
+Employees are encouraged to familiarize themselves with all aspects of their work environments, including the locations of AEDs, fire extinguishers, primary and alternate exit paths, and emergency notification devices, such as fire alarms and pull stations.